olearyf/mars-weather-dashboard/README.md

 ## Welcome to the Mars Weather Dashboard!
 ### MAY 2021 UPDATE
-Due to an update in the privacy settings of Chrome, the website is no longer visible as the API call fails and the error `Error with Permissions-Policy header: Unrecognized feature: 'interest-cohort'.`.
+Due to an update in the privacy settings of Chrome, the website is no longer visible as the API call fails and the error `Error with Permissions-Policy header: Unrecognized feature: 'interest-cohort'.` is thrown.
 This causes the data to not load.
 This problem will be resolved soon!
 ## About
 A simple afternoon project that consists of a simple react app that calls NASA's InSight API and displays weather data from the last x sols on Mars.